 We expect our doctoral students to apply for external grants and fellowships as part of their support plans, and will provide training and assistance through the Liberal Arts Grants Services office.
 Students who are successful in obtaining prestigious external grants or fellowships will be considered for support during their seventh year in the program if such a year is necessary for successful degree completion.

 The College will also consider support during the seventh year in a small number of cases, based on individual students’ academic programs and personal circumstances.
 Departmental graduate advisors, with the support of the departmental graduate studies committee and the chair, will be asked to present these cases to the College.
-All forms of support will be contingent upon progress toward the degree as reflected in meeting the benchmarks identified by individual degree programs.
+All forms of support will be contingent upon progress toward the degree as reflected in meeting the milestones identified by individual degree programs.

 The College will continue its efforts to identify potential funding sources, increasing its development efforts among donors and looking for savings in other areas that would allow reallocation of funds to graduate student support.